 What is the best workout program for the back?
-When working out, many people make a common mistake of only focusing on abs, biceps, shoulders, and pecs; however, they ignore legs and back workouts entirely.
+When working out, many people make the common mistake of only focusing on abs, biceps, shoulders, and pecs; however, they ignore leg and back workouts entirely.

 Best Workout Program for the Back

 Here are the best workout programs for the back.

 This section will explain the best workout for the back, which you should try once to twice a week.

 Conventional Deadlift –

 It is an excellent compound workout that targets your entire back from top to bottom.
 It can develop and strengthen your posterior chain efficiently.
 First, place your feet shoulder-width apart and your hands outside the knees.
 Next, bend down and pick up the weights with an overhead grip.
-The best exercise in the world for a big strong back requires you to pick up weight and put it back down.
+The best exercise in the world for a big strong back requires picking up weight and putting it back down.

 Pull-Ups and Chin-Ups –

 This exercise is challenging to perform, but it can work your entire back and biceps.
 First, grab the bar with your hands.
 The type of grip determines the lift (an underhand grip is a chin-up, and an overhand grip is a pull-up).
 Once you grip the bar, pull yourself up slowly, and maintain control.
 Pull-ups work the lower traps, whereas chin-ups work the pecs and biceps.
 You need to include Pull-Ups in your workout program for the back because it is a compound exercise.

 Lat Pull-down –

 As its name shows, lat pull-down works your lats; therefore, it should be an essential part of your back workout.
 First, grasp the bar widely and retract your shoulder blades.
 Next, pull down the bar in front of your upper chest.

 Bent-Over Dumbbell Row –

 Next is the bent-over dumbbell row for building your back by hitting your lats, traps, and rhomboids.
 Bend to 45 degrees while holding dumbbells.
 Pull the weight to your chest while exhaling.
 Then lower weight while exhaling to the starting point.
 Control the weight from start to finish of each set.

 |Chin-ups & pull-ups||3-4||8-10|